Established: April 2, 1991

 One of the keys to any conflict of interest policy relying on disclosure is the ability of individual employees in the institution to recognize possible conflict of interest situations so that they can, in good faith, be recorded and managed.
 The Committee felt that it would be very useful to provide a list of situations which maybe of concern in order to alert employees to potential problem areas.
 This list can be found in the "Examples" section of the policy on Conflict of Interest.

-Statements pertaining to conflict of interest situations are contained in other UW policies, including: 33 (Ethical Behaviour); 40, 44, 45, 48, 50 and 68 (re Academic Administrators); 41 (Contract Research at the University of Waterloo); 49 Extra-University Activity); 52 (Private Corporations); 62 (Conflict of Interest in Employment & Supervision of Personnel); 66 (Use of University Resources and Affiliation); 77 (Tenure and Promotion).
+Statements pertaining to conflict of interest situations are contained in other UW policies, including: 33 (Ethical Behaviour); 40, 44, 45, 48, 50 and 68 (re Academic Administrators); 41 (Contract Research at the University of Waterloo); 49 Extra-University Activity (Faculty Member); 52 (Private Corporations); 62 (Conflict of Interest in Employment & Supervision of Personnel); 66 (Use of University Resources and Affiliation); 77 (Tenure and Promotion).

 Appendix A – United States’ National Institutes of Health - Public Health Service (PHS) Funded Research

 Financial Conflict of Interest Requirements

 Any Investigator who is planning to participate in, or who is participating in, research funded by the PHS or the National Science Foundation (NSF) shall disclose to the Office of Research all Significant Financial Interests (defined below) of the Investigator and the Investigator’s spouse and dependent children at or before submission of an application, at least annually during the period of the award and within 30 days of discovering or acquiring a new Significant Financial Interest.
-The Vice-President, University Research is responsible for ensuring that there are appropriate procedures in place for the review of all such disclosures to determine whether there is a financial conflict of interest and for managing, reporting and monitoring any such conflict of interest.
+The Vice-President, University Research International is responsible for ensuring that there are appropriate procedures in place for the review of all such disclosures to determine whether there is a financial conflict of interest and for managing, reporting and monitoring any such conflict of interest.

 “Significant Financial Interest” is defined as follows: